Local offer for Children with Special Educational Needs and/or Disabilities (SEND)

 How will Pebbles Preschool prepare and support my child to join the preschool and/or transfer to a new setting/school?

 As mentioned above we offer settling in sessions when you can bring your child to play before they officially start.
 We encourage parents to stay with their child for at least one of these visits so that your child knows you are also happy in the setting and communicate with the staff.
-As all children are different we are flexible and have many strategies to help your child settle.
+As all children are different, we are flexible and have many strategies to help your child settle.

 How Pebbles organises its resources to meet the needs of young children with SEND?

 We ensure all resources are accessible to the children and provide a free flow environment enabling the children to choose whether they want to be indoors or out.
-When buying new resources we consider the varying needs of the children and the areas of the EYFS that need improving.
+When buying new resources, we consider the varying needs of the children and the areas of the EYFS that need improving.

 Our most essential resource is our experienced staff.
 We ensure that our adult to child ratio is always higher than required by Welfare Requirements which enables the staff to meet the individual needs of the children.
+We also ensure that our staff attend training relevant to the needs of the children in our care.
+Therefore, all staff have received training in Autism Awareness and ELKAN (a communication and language programme).

 How is the decision made about what type and how much support my child will receive?